 Jackson Galaxy—a cat behaviorist with more than 20 years of experience, and the host of Animal Planet’s hit show My Cat From Hell—explains in his entertaining video The Best and Worst Ways to Train Your Cat:

 Can't see the video playing above?
-Try watching it on YouTube instead.
+Watch on Youtube

 The first day